 Island Wildlife Chapter Leadership

-Founder and Board Member
+Founder and President

 Author, magazine writer, and teacher Virginia Holman has published essays and articles in DoubleTake Magazine, Redbook, Prevention, Glamour, Self, O Magazine, More, the Washington Post, the Atlanta Journal-Constitution, Sierra, and elsewhere.
 Her work has been reprinted in Pushcart Prize series, broadcast on This American Life, and she's received fellowships and awards from the North Carolina Arts Council and The Carter Center.
 She also wrote a monthly column for Salt Magazine in Wilmington for seven years that focused on the natural world.
 Since moving to Carolina Beach in 2004, she’s grown to love its many natural resources.
 She has received a BCU 3 Star Kayaking Award and an ACA Level 3 Sea Kayaking Instructor award.
 She’s also taught writing at UNC Chapel Hill and UNC Wilmington, as well as to long-term pediatric and adult patients and their families at Duke University Medical Center.
-She serves with the Women's Impact Network of New Hanover County, as a member of the Eagles Island Task Force, and will begin a term on the Board of Directors of the Alliance for Cape Fear Trees starting in July 2021.
+She serves with the Women's Impact Network of New Hanover County, as a member of the Eagles Island Task Force, and on the Board of Directors of the Alliance for Cape Fear Trees.
 She and her husband have one grown son.

 Brooke Hazelwood is currently the Academy Director and Instructional Coach at the Career Readiness Academy of Finance in Wilmington, NC.
 She has been an educator for over 16 years who got her start in the Peace Corps-Burkina Faso '99-'01.
 She has taught a variety of classes on topics from Barrier Island Ecology to Global Interactions, a hybrid course of World History/Literature and Earth and Environmental Education.
 Innovation, experiential and interdisciplinary education and project-based learning have been her focus for the last 12 years.
 She began teaching Service Learning in the Spring of 2019.
 Brooke holds a Master of Arts in Teaching History from the University of North Carolina Wilmington.
 Her undergraduate degree is from James Madison University in Virginia where she studied anthropology and archaeology.
 She is a world traveler who lives in Carolina Beach with her husband and young son.